 There may also be the need to ask for additional information.
 This can be done a couple of ways.
 For example, if you use Gravity Forms, WooCommerce has an extension where you can easily add and require additional information.
 It could be as simple as a multiple choice.
 For example, on the package above I may want to know if you are a a beginner WordPress user or an experienced WordPress user.
 Learn about the Gravity Forms Add-ons extension on this post.

 Also, if you need to gather even more information, it’s easy to place an form in at the end of your service description using any form plugin.
-We talk about Gravity Forms and WPForms here on our blog.
+We talk about Gravity Forms here on our blog.
 And since these forms are separate from the add-to-cart button, you can have them fill it out and then use conditional logic to bring them back to the same page to purchase.

 Grouped and Variable Products